 I happen to be on this side of the dais now and I know the process by which you get here, and it is not easy.
-And I am very mindful of the fact that policy gets made here.
+And I am very mind-

 So I look down through the grant of authority given to the USDA by the 2008 Farm Bill, and in item after item it says establish criteria, establish criteria, establish criteria, and I do not see a grant of authority, to be very blunt, for a fair amount of what is in that proposed rule.
 And again, I think I know USDA well enough to know that there has to be a raging debate going on about whether USDA is exceeding its authority.